fusaa/rossmann/Readme.md

 # Machine Learning Model Performance

-Error rate was also plotted, there are moments the error can oscilate depending on the prediction.
+The error rate was also plotted.
+There are moments the error can oscillate depending on the prediction.
-When observing the Sales and Prediction points it is possible to see how well the prediction model fit.
-It can be further improved following a CRISP methodology a next improvement cycle.
+When observing the Sales and Prediction points, it is possible to see how well the prediction model fit.
+It can be further improved following a CRISP methodology and the subsequent improvement cycle.

 ![](./readme/machine_learning_model_performance.png)

 # Deploy production model

-Model has been deployed using Heroku.
+The model has been deployed using Heroku.
 Both the Chatbot and the API Handler are hosted at Heroku.
 You can find the coding files within this repository.

 ![](./readme/diagram.jpg)